-If you have not yet achieved your grade 4 GCSEs you will continue studying Maths and English up to three hours a week and will be taught by specialised Maths and/or English tutors.
-Most of these students will continue to study GCSE but some may be better suited to study an alternative Maths and/or English stepping stone qualification.
+If you have not yet achieved your grade 4 GCSEs you will continue studying maths and English up to three hours a week and will be taught by specialised maths and/or English tutors.
+Most students will continue to study GCSE but some may be better suited to study an alternative maths and/or English stepping stone qualification.

-English and Maths at GCSE A*-C are essential qualifications for progression within further education and to higher education and employment.
+English and maths at GCSE grade 4+ are essential qualifications for progression within further education and to higher education and employment.

 Employers frequently stress the importance of GCSE/functional skills and they are recognised as being vital to the world of work and the college incorporates this work within your studies.

-I got a D in my GCSE Maths/English, can I just resit the exam?
+I got a D/3 in my GCSE maths/English, can I just resit the exam?

-The College also offers an opportunity to re-study GCSE to students who hold a grade D in English and Maths subjects.
+The College also offers an opportunity to re-study GCSE to students who hold a grade D/3 in English and maths subjects.
 These are essential skills that will enable you to achieve to your full potential in your main subject area.
 You will study for one year, then sit the exam in June.